 I’m not a fan of the secondary education system either and home schooled my son for over two years before I sent him to the British Primary School in Bangkok, Thailand.
 He is now in first year at high school, having decided to go in August.
 By October the school had manage to take their most enthusiastic pupil and scunner him.
 He will be leaving again soon and we will resume home ed.

 I suspect it is because I have experienced so much of the education system, that I feel qualified and justified to criticise it so.
-I am its biggest critic.
+I am its biggest critic, but I still think that people should at least get prepared with a GCSE group to finish high school.

 Spencer is equally passionate about helping young adults make their way in life.
 More specifically he is helping them make their way with an alternative to university.